ramofabian/aws-bootcamp-cruddur-2023/journal/week1.md

 <p align="center"><img src="assets/week1/snyk_web_results.png" alt="accessibility text"></p>

 ### Containerize Application (Dockerfiles, Docker Compose)
 :white_check_mark: DONE.
-I didn't have any issues with running and bulding the dockerfiles and docker-compose.yml file because I have some expirieance already with docker.
+I didn't have any issues with running and building the dockerfiles and docker-compose.yml file because I have some experience already with docker.
 Please find below my evidences of the work done:

 #### Backend dockerfile
-The file called "Dockerfile" inside of folder "backend-flask" was executed and the image was build with rm option which force the automatic container removal as soonas it is stopped:
+The file called "Dockerfile" inside of folder "backend-flask" was executed and the image was build with rm option which force the automatic container removal as soon as it is stopped:

 <p align="center"><img src="assets/week1/backend_build_image.png" alt="accessibility text"></p>

-Required local enviroments are were loaded and the previous created image called "backend-flask" is used to build the container attached, so the container output is prompted by the system.
+Required local env variables were loaded and the previous created image called "backend-flask" is used to build the container attached, so the container output is prompted by the system.

 <p align="center"><img src="assets/week1/Testing_backend_dockerfile.png" alt="accessibility text"></p>

-As a requisit, the port must be in public state on gitpod VSCode platform:
+As a requisite, the port must be in public state on gitpod VSCode platform:

 <p align="center"><img src="assets/week1/Testing_backend_dockerfile_public_ports.png" alt="accessibility text"></p>

-As a result, we can enter the URL and by adding the path `/api/activities/home` at the end, we will be able to see the backend response in a json fromat as shos the picture below:
+As a result, we can enter the URL and by adding the path `/api/activities/home` at the end, we will be able to see the backend response in a json format as shows the picture below:

 <p align="center"><img src="assets/week1/backend_we_answer.png" width="400" alt="accessibility text"></p>

-Then we stop the container and run it in deatch mode, so we can check it's status and logs as it is stated below:
+Then we stop the container and run it in de-attach mode, so we can check it's status and logs as it is stated below:

 <p align="center"><img src="assets/week1/docker_deatached_backend.png" alt="accessibility text"></p>